 Here are some of the things we often concentrate on. . .

-- Determining the best topics and angles for your main application essay (for the Common Application, non-Common App schools) and your supplemental essays
+- Determining the best topics and angles for your main application essay (for the Common Application and/or non-Common App schools) and your supplemental essays

 - Developing and perfecting your drafts

 - Maximizing every single part of your application packages (many students overlook opportunities to include very important information about themselves)